 The shrub borders in this area of the garden were laid out in their current state in the 1960s, and are slowly being renovated to restore the views over to the meadow.

 Enjoy three different lawns at Nuffield Place.
 The Red Oak Lawn is directly behind the tearoom, and is so called because of the large American Red Oak that is planted on it.
 Running across this lawn is also the reinstated Purple Plum avenue, bearing lovely blossom in spring and deep purple leaves until late autumn.

 Lying to the west of the house is the most informal grassed area known as the pond lawn.
 It currently contains a small amount of Lord Nuffield’s water garden; a feature that used to flow across the lawn.

-Garden tours are on offer depending upon the availability of volunteer speakers.
-If the weather is poor they may not take place.
+Find out more about the garden at Nuffield Place on a tour with one of our wonderful volunteers.
 Please ask at Visitor Reception when you arrive if there are any available on the day of your visit.